 Under certain conditions; see approved labeling for details.

-Siegel S, Noblett K, Mangel J, et al. Results of a prospective, randomized, multicenter study evaluating sacral neuromodulation with InterStim® Therapy compared to standard medical therapy at 6-months in subjects with mild symptoms of overactive bladder.
+Siegel S, Noblett K, Mangel J, et al. Results of a prospective, randomized, multicenter study evaluating sacral neuromodulation with InterStim® therapy compared to standard medical therapy at six months in subjects with mild symptoms of overactive bladder.
 Neurourol Urodyn.
 2015;34:224–230.